Preferred Source VendorsPurchasing Department

 It is the policy of SUNY ESF that utilization of preferred sources occur whenever possible.
 In accordance with State Finance Law and Corrections Law, the University is required to make purchases of commodities and services from preferred sources.
 Preferred sources must be considered whenever purchases of commodities or services are required.

 A Preferred Source is a designated vendor who, in an effort to advance certain social and economic goals, has received special provider status under New York State statute.
-NYS Correctional Services, Industries for the Blind, Industries for the Disabled and the NYS Office of Mental Health are the current Preferred Sources.
+NYS Correctional Services, Industries for the Blind, and the Industries for the Disabled are the current Preferred Sources.

 The acquisition of commodities and services from these vendors has been given exemption from statutory competitive procurement guidelines.
 It is the obligation of each state agency to procure goods and services from a Preferred Source provider whenever possible.